top of page

 The adjective 'neurotic' has an etymology rooted in the field of psychology.
 It finds its origins in the Greek word 'neuron,' meaning 'nerve.'
 The suffix '-otic' is derived from the Greek 'ōtikos,' which pertains to 'related to' or 'pertaining to.'
 Therefore, when we break it down, 'neurotic' essentially means 'related to or pertaining to the nerves.'
 This etymology reflects the historical belief that neurotic behaviors were associated with disturbances in the nervous system.
 Over time, the term has come to describe individuals who display excessive anxiety, worry, and a preoccupation with their own thoughts and emotions, highlighting the connection between psychological states and the nervous system's functioning.

-Quiz: Find the meaning of the adjective neurotic:
+Find the correct meaning of the adjective neurotic:

 Try Again!